Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Did you know that most of those giant pumpkins you see at competitions are grown by ordinary gardeners in their backyards?
 You can grow these monsters too.
 All you need is lots of sun, good soil, some fertilizer and the right seeds.

 You should begin preparing your garden in the fall.
 Choose a spot that gets full sun, at least 6 to 8 hours daily.
-Have a soil test done to find out the pH (acidity) and nutrient needs of your soil and make the appropriate amendments.
+Have a soil test done to find out the pH (acidity) and existing nutrients in your soil and make the appropriate amendments.
 You are aiming for a pH between 6.5 and 6.8.
 Use lime to raise the pH or sulphur to lower it as necessary.

 Compost is a good amendment for your soil.
 It improves the soil texture as well as adding nutrients.
 You want a loamy soil that is well-drained so that your plants and fruit don’t rot.
 You can also add well-rotted manure.
 Don’t use fresh manure.
 It will burn the tender roots of your plants in the spring.
 Cow and horse manure is recommended.
 Avoid chicken manure.

 You should start your seeds indoors 4 weeks before your last frost date.
-Use a peat pot so that you can plant them directly into your garden and not disturb the roots of your vines.
+Use a peat pots or other biodegradable pots so that you can plant them directly into your garden and not disturb the roots of your vines.
 Fill the pots with potting soil and plant the seeds point down.
 Pumpkins need heat to germinate.
 Use a heat mat under your pots to warm the soil.

 Never water from above your vines.
 The water will splash soil on to the leaves resulting in powdery mildew which will kill the vines.
 You should always water close to the roots at the rate of 1 inch per week, more during dry periods.
+Drip irrigation is best.
 Pumpkins are 90% water.
 Don't let them dry out.

 In addition to regular watering, you should fertilize your vines weekly using a water soluble fertilizer that is high in phosphorous (15-30-15) to encourage root growth.
 Once your vines have produced fruit, switch to a balanced formula (20-20-20).

 Be very careful when you are weeding around your vines.
 Pumpkin vines have very shallow roots which don’t like to be disturbed.
 Keep in mind that the roots extend about 4’ out from each vine.
+Always cut the weeds at the surface of the soil rather than pulling them up.
 Mulch is an excellent solution.
 It keeps down the weeds and prevents evaporation of moisture from the soil.

 Pollinate Your Flowers

 When the vines flower, you can hand pollinate or leave it up to the bees and other pollinating insects.
 Pollinate using male flowers from the same vine (self-pollination) or male flowers from a different vine or variety (cross pollination).
-To hand pollinate, choose a male flower (straight stem, no bulge), strip the petals away and apply the pollen by gently rubbing the stamen on the stigma of the female flower.
+To hand pollinate, choose a male flower (straight stem, no bulge) and strip the petals away to expose the stamen and pollen.
+Apply the pollen by gently rubbing the stamen on the stigma of a female flower.
 Female flowers are easily identified by the tiny pumpkin that is growing behind the flower.
-You can also hand pollinate using an artist’s brush.
+You can also hand pollinate the female flowers using an artist’s brush to gently apply the pollen to the stigma.

 Measure Your Pumpkins